clj-commons/dirigiste/README.md

 It adjusts the number of threads using the `targetUtilization` compared against the 90th percentile measured utilization over the last `controlPeriod`.
 Obviously more sophisticated methods are possible, but they're left as an exercise for the reader.

-Controllers for object pools work much the same, except that `adjustment` takes a `Map` of keys onto `Stats` objects, and returns a `Map` of keys onto `Integer` objects.
+[`Pool.Controller`](http://ideolalia.com/dirigiste/io/aleph/dirigiste/Pool.Controller.html) works much the same, except that `adjustment` takes a `Map` of keys onto `Stats` objects, and returns a `Map` of keys onto `Integer` objects.
 The utilization controller is otherwise much the same:

 ```java
 public Pool.Controller utilizationController(final double targetUtilization, final int maxObjectsPerKey, final int maxTotalObjects) {